The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 UNDERSTANDING MAP NUMBER

-To figure that out, we used a concept first suggested by Mike Rhodes, a well-known Australian AdWords educator: the Savvy Number.
+To figure that out, we used a concept first suggested by Mike Rhodes, a well-known Australian Google Ads educator: the Savvy Number.

 Savvy Number tries to score the overall profitability of a keyword through this formula: